Isaias66/Abraxas/userstories.md

 Acceptance Test: Demonstrate different and branching choices when navigating each floor.
 Display different enemies and ability choices when encountering any enemy.
 Show different and unique platforms or mechanics when navigating in a floor or a level.

 ## 2: Ability Functionality
-As a an RPG gamer, I would like to have a easy UI to choose my abilities.
+As an RPG gamer, I would like to have a easy UI to choose my abilities.
 I would like to experience ease of life functionality when choosing my powers.

 Elaboration: Players should be able to easily access their powers and click and drag any ability they see fit.
 This customization should make the game friendlier to the casual player.